When was your last vacation?

 3. Choose the right supplements

 I usually suggest to my patients that they keep it as simple as possible when bringing supplements on vacation.
-However, there are a few supplements (all available on my online dispensary under the Travel category!) that can keep you feeling happy and healthy while travelling:
+However, there are a few supplements that can keep you feeling happy and healthy while travelling:

 Probiotics can be a life-saver when eating for keeping digestion calm and regular while eating outside your normal routine.
-Find a shelf-stable (i.e.: one that doesn’t require refridgeration) probiotic like Thorne Floramend and take one capsule daily throughout your trip.
+Find a shelf-stable (i.e.: one that doesn’t require refridgeration) probiotic to take daily throughout your trip.

-You might also consider a digestive enzyme, such as Thorne Bio-Gest (this one contains ox bile, so if you are vegetarian look for Vitazan Digestive Vegetarian) for heavy, fatty, spicy, or large meals if you are concerned about upset or heavy digestion.
+You might also consider a digestive enzyme for heavy, fatty, spicy, or large meals if you are concerned about upset or heavy digestion.

 Greens powder can be handy for times when you will be eating less fruits and vegetables than at home.
-Taking a teaspoon of greens powder daily, such as Douglas Labs Organic Greens and Reds, can support your immune system (no getting sick on vacation) and energy (so you can do everything you plan) throughout your trip.
+Taking a teaspoon of greens powder daily can support your immune system (no getting sick on vacation) and energy (so you can do everything you plan) throughout your trip.

-Another great choice is a B Complex, such as Thorne Stress B-Complex, which also supports energy production and is a great supplement to reduce/prevent hangovers when drinking a bit more alcohol while on vacation.
+Another great choice is a B Complex, which also supports energy production and is a great supplement to reduce/prevent hangovers when drinking a bit more alcohol while on vacation.

 If you’re travelling across time zones, melatonin is a must-have!
-Melatonin is the hormone produced in your brain that tells your body it is time to sleep and using a supplement, such as Douglas Labs sublingual melatonin, can help your body resolve jet-lag faster.
+Melatonin is the hormone produced in your brain that tells your body it is time to sleep and using a supplement can help your body resolve jet-lag faster.
 I usually start taking it on the day I’m travelling at the time when it is about bedtime at my destination.
 I continue for 1-5 days, taking it before bed each night, until I feel no more jet-lag.

 I also use electrolyte powder, specifically Vega Electrolyte Hydrator (which comes in convenient single servings!), both to stay hydrated and minimize fatigue/jet-lag.
 I usually take one serving while on the plane, and may take another when I arrive or as needed during my trip.
 Also useful if you are losing fluids for some reason during your vacation (sweating, vomiting, diarrhea, dehydration, etc).